University of California, San Diego: Transportation

 UC San Diego maintains about 17,000 parking spaces and offers a number of alternative transportation options.
-The university runs a shuttle system, which is provided free for students, faculty, and staff, that services the main campus, UC San Diego Medical Center, university affiliated research centers, nearby apartment complexes and shopping centers in University City, and the Sorrento Valley train station.
+The university runs a shuttle system, which is provided free for students, faculty, and staff, that services the main campus, UC San Diego Medical Center, university affiliated research centers, as well as nearby apartment complexes.
 As part of a greater initiative to reduce the university's impact on the environment, a portion of the shuttle fleet has been refitted to exclusively use biodiesel fuel derived from vegetable oil.
+In 2023, UC San Diego Triton Transit begun operating electric shuttles for its SIO route.
+However, plans to expand electric bus usage are currently paused as the company who manufactures the buses has declared bankruptcy.
 UC San Diego also reserves parking spaces for carpools, maintains a fleet of on-campus Zipcars, and provides free bike rentals.

-Additionally, since November 21, 2021, the University can be accessed by the San Diego Trolley.
-On that day, the existing Blue Line was extended north from Downtown San Diego to UC San Diego and the University City area.
-The extension gave the campus two trolley stations: UC San Diego Health La Jolla and UC San Diego Central Campus.
-A major goal of the project is to ease traffic and parking on campus while providing more accessible transportation to nearby areas.
-Construction began in 2016, with the line in service in November 2021.
-As part of UC San Diego's existing public transit partnerships, all students have unlimited access to MTS regional buses and trolleys, as well as most North County Transit District transportation services upon paying a "transportation fee" in registration.
+The UC San Diego campus is also served by the Blue Line of the San Diego Trolley.
+The campus has two trolley stations: UC San Diego Health La Jolla and UC San Diego Central Campus station.
+As part of the university's existing public transit partnerships, all students have unlimited access to MTS regional buses and trolleys, as well as most North County Transit District transportation services, upon paying a "transportation fee" as part of registration.

 Construction

-Several facilities are currently under construction at the UC San Diego campus.
-The North Torrey Pines Living and Learning Neighborhood is completed, with students living in the completed facilities since Fall 2020.
-The Theatre District Living and Learning Neighborhood is scheduled to open in Fall 2023.

-There is also significant infrastructure construction, including the UC San Diego Central Campus Station and UC San Diego Health La Jolla trolley stations, which will be connected from campus to the Downtown San Diego area.
+In May 2023, the university announced the construction of Triton Center, a new facility near University Center that will host numerous student services along with an Alumni & Welcome Center.
+It is expected to open Winter of 2026.

+In September 2023, chancellor Pradeep Khosla announced his intention to present a housing proposition to the Regents of the University of California.
+The housing proposition currently aims to house an additional 6,000 students, though Khosla states he is open to changing the scale of the project.
+The proposition is expected to reach the Regents sometime in 2024.
+If the proposition is accepted by the regents, the new student housing would occupy what is currently Pepper Canyon East.

+The university also has various planned and ongoing projects in other locations, such as at Scripps Institution of Oceanography, UC San Diego Health La Jolla, and at UC San Diego Medical Center in Hillcrest.
+These projects include renovations to Birch Aquarium, a new fire station, and a 30-acre science research center, among many others.